 Basal Metabolic Rate Definition: The number of calories the body needs to function at rest.

 Your body may not adjust as quickly from this sudden increase from a slow metabolism.
-This could lead to visible weight loss during the first weeks of taking Synthroid levothyroxine.
+This can lead to visible weight loss during the first weeks of taking Synthroid levothyroxine.

 Note, though, the body can adapt to the medication.
 The benefits mentioned may no longer be optimal at some point.